Meet the Guide

 Aislinn has authored three hiking guidebooks, which include personal essays, maps and her own photography.
 Published by Down East Books, they are “Family Friendly Hikes in Maine” (2017), “Maine Hikes Off the Beaten Path” (2018) and “Dog Friendly Hikes in Maine” (2019).

-Now a freelance writer, she continues to write a weekly column for the Bangor Daily News about recreation and nature.
-She also writes a monthly for the Bangor Metro magazine., and she’s working on her next book.
+Now a freelance writer, she continues to write a column for the Bangor Daily News about recreation and nature.
+She also writes for the Bangor Metro magazine, Maine Alumni magazine and other location publications, and is working on her next book.
+She’s also the host and a co-producer of the outdoor show “Borealis” on Maine Public Television, which is currently filming its third season.
+Check out “Borealis” here.